stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

     Our artifact needs MCSAT-enabled version of Yices2.
 Please follow the below installation steps to get this specific version of Yices2:

-    * MacOS

-      To install on macOS, use homebrew:

-      $brew install SRI-CSL/sri-csl/yices2

     * Ubuntu

       To install Yices on Ubuntu, do the following: